Frederick Haynes Newell: Reclamation Service

 During the next few years the organization of the Reclamation Service was completed and plans outlined for extensive work in each of the western states, work being initiated in most of these.
 In 1907, when Mr. Walcott left the Geological Survey to become Secretary of the Smithsonian Institution, the Reclamation Service was organized as a separate bureau of the Department of the Interior with Mr. Newell as Director and Arthur P. Davis as Chief Engineer.
 Construction was rapidly pushed until twenty-six projects, including reservoirs, canals and related works were completed in whole or part, notably the Roosevelt, Shoshone, Arrowrock, Gunnison Tunnels and others, involving the investment of over $100,000,000, in 100 dams, of which ten form reservoirs of national importance also 25 mi of tunnels, 13000 mi of irrigating canals and ditches with regulating works, bridges, steam and hydro-electric generators, transmission lines, pumps and devices connected with supplying water to 20,000 farms.
 Special efforts were made to attain the highest practicable economy and efficiency in the execution of the work and to meet the need and desires of the settlers under them.

 Offices and awards

-Frederick Haynes Newell was Secretary of the National Geographic Society from 1892–1893 and from 1897–1899, Secretary of the American Forestry Association after 1895, President of the American Association of Engineers in 1919.
+Frederick Haynes Newell was Secretary of the National Geographic Society from 1892 to 1893 and from 1897 to 1899, Secretary of the American Forestry Association after 1895, President of the American Association of Engineers in 1919.
 He was awarded the Cullum Geographical Medal by the American Geographical Society in 1918.

 Personal life

 In 1877, his father, Augustus W. Newell, married his second wife Miss Phoebe Lewis.
 They begot Lewis, Henry Foster, and Augustus William Jr.

 Frederick Haynes Newell married Effie Josephine Mackintosh April 3, 1890 in Milton, Massachusetts.
 Her father was John Sherman Mackintosh, the grandson of John Sherman and the great-grandson of American founding father Roger Sherman.

-Newell died at his offices in Washington, D.C. on July 5, 1932.
+Newell died at his offices in Washington, D.C., on July 5, 1932.
 He was buried at Needham Cemetery in Massachusetts.